What is Ovulation Pain or Mittelschmerz?

 Pain in your right lower abdominal area can also indicate other more severe problems such as appedicitis.
 If you have this severe pain, especially if it is accompanied by fever, you should immediately call your doctor or go to the emergency room.

-There are multiple health problems that could cause pelvic or abdominal pain and there is no real way of determining the root cause without medical testing.
-If the pain occurs every month during the time you should be ovulating and there are no other symptoms, there is a good chance it is Mittelschmerz.
+If the pain occurs every month during the time you should be ovulating and there are no other symptoms, and it's short lasting less than 24-48 hours, there is a good chance it is Mittelschmerz.

 If there are other symptoms or the pain occurs at a time other than your ovulation cycle, you could be having menstrual cramps or some other problem and should consult your doctor.